How Much Emergency Water to Store: Complete Guide

 - Household mobility needs.
 If your emergency plan includes evacuation, heavy barrels are a liability.
 Stackable water bricks or 5-gallon jugs you can actually carry make more sense.

 - Your gallon number.
-Multiply people (including pets) by your target duration, then work backward to find containers that hit that number within your space and budget.
+Multiply people (including pets) by your target duration, then work backward to find containers that fit your space and budget.

 A simple decision tree: